Donahuec/Archives-Projects/ARCHON_MODS/thumbnailmod/README.txt

 1. Replace the following files with the ones in this folder:
 	- packages/digitallibrary/templates/carleton/thumbnails.inc.php
 	- packages/digitallibrary/pub/thumbnails.php
-	- packages/collections/templates/carleton/controlcard.inc.php
-	- packages/collections/pub/controlcard.php
 	- themes/carleton/style.css

 2. Put the folder thumbnail-icons in themes/carleton/images

 3. OPTIONAL: Change themes/carleton/header.inc.php to direct the digital content link directly to thumbnail page:
 	Find: ?p=digitallibrary/digitallibrary
 	Replace: ?p=digitallibrary/thumbnails

+4. OPTIONAL: Add more links to the different media thumbnails from the collection level.
+Replace these files:
+	- packages/collections/templates/carleton/controlcard.inc.php
+	- packages/collections/pub/controlcard.php
 Alternatively, the specific changes within each of these files are marked by a comment containing "VTNM" (Video ThumbNail Mod), so it would not be difficult to insert those changes in existing files without complete replacement.

 Using the phrase manager, update the phrase digitallibrary_browsethumbnails to "Browse Thumbnails" or "Browse All Thumbnails", to reflect the change.